bairblog/bairblog.github.io/README.md

 Jekyll format (using `[text](link)`) for the captions doesn't work, so use the explicit HTML code.

+Set `width=""` for images that should span the full column width.

+Remove the italics if there is no figure caption.

 ## YouTube Videos

 To insert YouTube videos, use